 Over 800 public applications are available.
-As of August 2016, 72,4% of users are using on-line authentication with the national eID, 17,9% using a paper token (based on the principle of one-time password), and 9% with another method.
+As of August 2016, 72,4% of users use online authentication with the national eID, 17,9% using a paper token (based on the principle of one-time password), and 9% with another method.

-In 2016, more than 30 million secure transactions have been done by 3,6 million users with their smart personal identity card according to FEDICT, part of the Federal Service Policy and Support.
+In 2016, more than 30 million secure transactions were done by 3,6 million users with their smart personal identity card, according to FEDICT, part of the Federal Service Policy and Support.

 Belgium is starting to reap the digital dividends of such a national eID scheme.

-Belgian citizens can also use their eID cards to report crimes directly over the Internet, to the federal police.
-Following successful feasibility studies, crimes such as vandalism, shoplifting, and bicycle thefts can be reported in just a few clicks.
+Belgian citizens can also use their eID cards to report crimes directly over the Internet to the federal police.
+Following successful feasibility studies, crimes such as vandalism, shoplifting, and bicycle theft can be reported in just a few clicks.

-The citizen reporting the crime is identified by his/her secure eID card.
+His/her secure eID card identifies the citizen reporting the crime.
 The process saves significant time compared to the traditional lengthy process of reporting crime at police stations, which takes an average of two hours.